 Lenormand is perfectly balanced.
 It’s genius – don’t screw it up. 😀

 You have all the meanings inside you

 That one makes me throw up in my mouth a little.
 Images of dogs and houses and fish may evoke ideas, but that’s not the Lenormand method.
 PAMs (personally assigned meanings) will ruin your accuracy.
 I see this every day in groups, a lot of people INSIST on PAMs.
 They get their interpretations from “intuition” or “guides” and they “don’t rely on canned meanings”, but their readings SUCK.

 The thing is, Lenormand will work if you stand back and let it, and don’t get in the way.
 Accuracy comes in inverse proportion to PAMs!

 There are no Lenormand “schools”.
 There’s a Lenormand METHOD, with regional variations, like dialects.
 Where I live, a Coke is a “soda water”, but in Massachusetts it’s a “tonic”, and I think it’s “pop” in the midwest, but that’s all considered “english”.
 Not “schools”.
+And not every living soul in a region uses the regional term.
 Same with Lenormand.
 The work cards might vary a bit from place to place, or there might be more or less use of Distance, but there’s not enough difference to say there’s different “schools”, nor does everybody in France use the Fox for “work”, or everybody in the Netherlands and Belgium use the Moon.
 This has been explained 1000 times, at least.

 Not learning the Method of Distance